ibm-cloud-docs/vpc/nlb-about.md

 Figure 5 illustrates how you can deploy an NLB to support multiple zones.
 This deployment scenario often requires the use of the global load balancer (GLB) option in [IBM Cloud Internet Services (CIS)](/docs/cis?topic=cis-configure-glb).

-Be aware that a [known limitation](/docs/vpc?topic=vpc-nlb-limitations#limitations-network-load-balancers) applies to this scenario: Two members with the same instance and port cannot exist at the same time, so use a different port with the same instance.
+A [known limitation](/docs/vpc?topic=vpc-nlb-limitations#limitations-network-load-balancers) exists for this use case.
+Two members with the same instance and port cannot exist at the same time.
+Instead, you can use a different port with the same instance.
 {: important}

 You might want to leverage the high throughput performance (and low latency) the NLB gains through DSR.
 In addition, it is recommended that you deploy your workloads in multiple zones to increase their availability in a High Availability (HA) environment.